Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Experiments

 \subsection{Generalization and Stability}

-We first evaluate the generalization and stability of STICL on ID data.
-Table \ref{tab:id_gen} reports the 16-shot ID generalization scores along with standard deviations.
-Across all datasets and models, \sticl-S consistently achieves the best generalization scores, outperforming standard ICL, PBFT, and the disentanglement methods ICV and Batch-ICL (cf.~Table~\ref{tab:app_id_gen} in the Appendix for results with Llama 2).
-Compared to standard ICL, \sticl-S \textit{shows absolute improvements ranging from $2.6\%$ to $11.9\%$ for Llama 3 and $2.5\%$ to $10.3\%$ for Phi 3}, where the differences in scores are statically significant across all datasets.\footnote{We assess the statistical significance using a two-tailed Wilcoxon signed-rank test ($p < 0.05$), applying the Holm-Bonferroni method for family-wise error rate correction due to multiple comparisons.} Similar patterns hold for $n \in \{4,8,32\}$, where \sticl-S also surpasses standard ICL (cf.~Table \ref{tab:app_nshot} in the Appendix for other $n$-shot setups).
-Additionally, when a larger set $\mathcal{D}_\text{unlab}$ is used, there is a marginal improvement in scores, while stability improves even further (cf.~Table \ref{tab:app_unlab} in the Appendix).
-Notably, the improvements in generalization with \sticl-S, compared to standard ICL -- the teacher model in \sticl -- provide strong evidence that the student model is exhibiting weak-to-strong generalization; we provide a more detailed analysis of this phenomenon in Section \ref{sec:w2s}.
-While the \sticl-F and \sticl-R variants also show similar generalization scores as \sticl-S, they generally exhibit higher variance compared to \sticl-S, making \sticl-S the preferred choice due to its higher stability with respect to demonstration selection -- it improves upon standard $n$-shot ICL across all datasets and models.
-This is supported by the statistically significant differences in standard deviations on all datasets for Llama 3 and on all but \qnli for Phi 3.\footnote{ We evaluate significance using a two-tailed Levene's test ($p<0.05$), applying the Holm-Bonferroni method for family-wise error rate correction.}
+We first evaluate the generalization and stability of \methodname on ID data.
+Table \ref{tab:id_gen} reports the $16$-shot ID generalization scores along with standard deviations.
+Across all datasets and models, \wildas{} consistently achieves the best generalization scores, outperforming standard ICL, PBFT, and the disentanglement methods ICV and Batch-ICL (cf.~Table~\ref{tab:app_id_gen} in the Appendix for results with Llama 2).
+Compared to standard ICL, \wildas{} \textit{shows absolute improvements ranging from $2.6\%$ to $11.9\%$ for Llama 3 and $2.5\%$ to $10.3\%$ for Phi 3}, where the differences in scores are statistically significant across all datasets.\footnote{We assess the statistical significance using a two-tailed Wilcoxon signed-rank test ($p < 0.05$), applying the Holm-Bonferroni method for family-wise error rate correction.} Similar patterns hold for $n \in \{4,8,32\}$, where \wildas{} also surpasses standard ICL (cf.~Table \ref{tab:app_nshot} in the Appendix for other $n$-shot setups).
+Additionally, when a larger set $\mathcal{D}_\text{unlab}$ is used, there is a marginal improvement in scores, while stability improves even further (see Table \ref{tab:app_unlab} in the Appendix).
+Notably, the improvements in generalization with \wildas{}, compared to standard ICL (the teacher model in \methodname), provide strong evidence that the student model is exhibiting W2S generalization; we provide a more detailed analysis of this phenomenon in Section \ref{sec:w2s}.
+While the \wildaf{} and \wildar{} variants show similar generalization scores to \wildas{}, they typically exhibit higher variance.
+This makes \wildas{} the preferred choice due to its greater stability with respect to demonstration selection, as it consistently improves upon standard $n$-shot ICL across all datasets and models.
+This is supported by the statistically significant differences in standard deviations on all datasets for Llama 3 and on all but \qnli for Phi 3.\footnote{ We test for significance using a two-tailed Levene's test ($p < 0.05$) and apply the Holm-Bonferroni method to correct for family-wise error rate.}